mawds/library-shell/index.md

 layout: lesson
 root: .
 ---
-This Library Carpentry lesson introduces librarians to the Unix Shell.
+This Library Carpentry lesson provides an introduction to the Unix Shell.
 At the conclusion of the lesson you will: understand the basics of the Unix shell;
 understand why and how to use the command line;
 use shell commands to work with directories and files;
 use loops to run the same tasks on many files;
 understand the basics of shell scripts to automate tasks

+The material is based on a combination of the [Library Carpentry](https://librarycarpentry.github.io/) and [Software Carpentry](http://swcarpentry.github.io/shell-novice/) shell lessons, both of which cover more than we have time to cover here.

 > ## Prerequisites
 >